Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: itube-CILQR Algorithm

-To solve Problem 4, the ILQR algorithm \cite{Tas12,Tas14} and Newton's descent method \cite{Lee23} were used to collaboratively optimize state, control, and interpolation variables iteratively through alternating backward and forward propagation steps.
-The relevant update laws for variables are then expressed as follows:
+To solve Problem 4, the ILQR algorithm \cite{Tas14} and Newton's descent method \cite{Lee23} are used to simultaneously optimize state, control, and interpolation variables iteratively through alternating backward and forward propagation steps.
+The relevant update laws for these variables are expressed as follows: